ispc/ispc/docs/ispc.rst

 * Scientific notation - a decimal base followed by an "e" or "E", then optional plus or minus sign, and then a decimal exponent.
-* Hexadecimal floating-point constant - a hexadecimal constant (starting with "0x" prefix) with or without radix separator, followed by a "p" or "P" and a hexadecimal exponent value (without "0x" prefix).
+* Hexadecimal floating-point constant - a hexadecimal constant (starting with "0x" or "0X" prefix) with or without radix separator, followed by a "p" or "P" and a hexadecimal exponent value (without "0x"/"0X" prefix).
 The exponent is never optional for hexadecimal floating-point literals.

 The default type for floating-point literals is ``float``.
 Floating-point